 X Paramedicine Care Summary (PCS) Profile

-Currently, interventions and assessments are written into an ambulance ePCR, and are either manually updated by the Emergency Medical Services (“EMS”) crew, or collected from electronic devices (e.g., hemodynamic monitor).
+Currently, interventions and assessments are written into an ambulance electronic Patient Care Record (ePCR), and are either manually updated by the Emergency Medical Services (EMS) crew, or collected from electronic devices (e.g., hemodynamic monitor).
 The ePCR is updated with treatments and interventions that are administered during the transport.
 The hospital will not typically have access to paper or electronic versions of this patient information until the report is finished and signed in the ePCR and it is requested by the hospital.
 In this profile, the prehospital and paramedicine interventions and patient assessments are made available to the hospital/emergency room IT system electronically when the patient arrives, or in advance of patient arrival to the hospital.
-This informs medical decision making during the hospital treatment and provides the opportunity to save patient lives.
+This informs medical decision making during the hospital treatment to improve patient care and to save lives.

-This profile provides a mechanism for paramedicine systems to send relevant patient data captured during transport (e.g., patient medical history, medications, allergies, updated vitals, interventions) to the hospital EMR systems ahead of the patient’s arrival to the hospital.
-This allows for the hospital staff to understand the patient condition prior to arrival providing much greater opportunity for life saving decisions.

 X.1 PCS Actors, Transactions, and Content Modules

 This section defines the actors, transactions, and/or content modules in this profile.
 General definitions of actors are given in the Technical Frameworks General Introduction Appendix A. IHE Transactions can be found in the Technical Frameworks General Introduction Appendix B. Both appendices are located at http://ihe.net/Technical_Frameworks/#GenIntro